hevmarriott/DNAscanv2/README.md

 cd DNAscan

-#By dafault install_dependencies.sh downloads the following Annovar databases: Exac, Refgene, Dbnsfp, Clinvar and Avsnp.
+#By default install_dependencies.sh downloads the following Annovar databases: Exac, Refgene, Dbnsfp, Clinvar and Avsnp.
 If you wish to download the CADD database (about 350G) please uncomment the appropiate line.
 If you are not interested in performing annotation, please # the annovar lines in the install_dependencies.sh script.

 bash scripts/install_dependencies.sh /path/to/set_up/directory/ /path/to/DNAscan/directory/ /path/to/annovar/directory/ /path/to/gatk-4.1.9.0/directory/ $num_threads